aliang/jquery-ujs-django/README.md

 jquery-ujs for Django
 ========================================
-Works like the old one.
-Since Django's CsrfMiddleware doesn't:
+Works like the one for Rails.
+Django's CsrfMiddleware differs from Rails's CSRF protection in the following ways:

-- give you an easy way to make the meta tag that Rails uses
+- The CSRF token is included in the HTML on a per form basis, instead of as a meta tag in the head element of your HTML
-- look for the CSRF token in the HTTP headers
+- The CSRF token is sent as a POST parameter instead of as an HTTP header

-I modified it.
+I modified the rails.js file to reflect these changes.
 It's still called rails.js in the repo, though.

-It instead sends the token the way django wants it, which is as an additional POST parameter named 'csrfmiddlewaretoken'.
+The additional POST parameter is named 'csrfmiddlewaretoken'.
 To get the token, it uses the selector "#csrf_token input" and reads the resulting element's value attribute.
 The easiest way to set this up is to put something like

     <form id="csrf_token" style="display:none">{% csrf_token %}</form>

 in your template.
-Also, I haven't updated the tests to reflect the new tag placement.
+I haven't updated the tests to reflect the new token placement.

-[You can download the file here.](https://github.com/aliang/jquery-ujs-django/raw/master/src/rails.js) Then include it your page, to be loaded after jQuery has loaded.
+[You can download the file here.](https://github.com/aliang/jquery-ujs-django/raw/master/src/rails.js) After you have the hidden token element included in your HTML, load the JavaScript file in your page after jQuery has loaded.

 Old README is below.